SenpaiYoshiko/apiscp-docs/docs/site/email/authorizing-hostnames-handle-e-mail/index.md

----
+<3 ---
-title: "Authorizing hostnames to handle e-mail"
+titwe: "Authowizing hostnames to handwe e-maiw"
 date: "2015-03-17"
 ---

-## Overview
+## Ovewview

-A hostname, combination of optional subdomain and mandatory domain, may be configured to act as an e-mail domain, ie. receive e-mails on that host.
-These hostnames are added via **Mail** > **Mail Routing**.
-For any domain present there, the server will act as the final destination bypassing MX lookups.
-This will result in problems if you use [third-party](https://kb.apnscp.com/e-mail/mail-sent-hosted-domain-not-arrive-third-party-mx-records/) MX records.
+A hostname, combination of optionaw subdomain and mandatowy domain, may be configuwed to act as an e-maiw domain, ie. weceive e-maiws on that host.
+These hostnames awe added via **Maiw** > **Maiw Wouting**.
+Fow any domain pwesent thewe, da sewvew wiww act as da finaw destination bypassing MX wookups.
+This wiww wesuwt in pwobwems if uu use [thiwd-pawty](https://kb.apnscp.com/e-maiw/maiw-sent-hosted-domain-nut-awwive-thiwd-pawty-mx-wecowds/) MX wecowds.

-The following is a brief list of composite examples:
+Da fowwowing is a bwief wist of composite exampwes:

-**E-mail addresses for user _myuser_**
+**E-maiw addwesses fow usew _myusew_**

 Subdomain